 ON THE OTHER HAND (pun not intended):

 “In summary, we have 300 fewer schools in the massage universe since 2009.
 Student enrollments are down 18.8% since 2011, and down 50% since 2005.
-We have 50% more schools then we had in 1998, yet we are educating a similar number of students.
+We have 50% more schools than we had in 1998, yet we are educating a similar number of students.
 More schools and fewer students make for a highly competitive and fractured market.”

 OUR COMMENT: This trend was offset by what some people consider to be a “debacle” in the industry.
-Many of the traditional, small, “Mom & Pop” schools — usually owned and operated by long-time, well experienced, highly skilled massage therapists — were bought up in the 2000s by a comparatively small number of “big box” or “corporate” educational companies.
+Many of the traditional, small, “Mom & Pop” schools — usually owned and operated by long-time, well-experienced, highly skilled massage therapists — were bought up in the 2000s by a comparatively small number of “big box” or “corporate” educational companies.

-Most corporations did this as a purely a financial opportunity derived from the availability of federal funding.
+Most corporations did this as a purely financial opportunity derived from the availability of federal funding.
 Schools qualified for federal funding were seen as “cash cows” and became a target industry for the corporate “bean counters” who were only concerned with how many dollars could be generated.
-They had approximately ZERO real appreciation for massage / bodywork as a healing art & science, and had even less appreciation of, let alone ability on, how to train effective and valuable therapists.
+They had approximately ZERO real appreciation for massage / bodywork as a healing art & science and had even less appreciation of, let alone ability on, how to train effective and valuable therapists.

 This is an example of how “financialization” can destroy an industry, and often does.
 Especially if it’s on the way to commoditization!
 Commoditization plus Financialization can lead to some very BIG problems, especially when those pesky Laws of Supply & Demand enter the picture.

-Because massage therapy is not like McDonalds or Burger King, or a laundromat, where pretty much anybody can take an order or operate the machinery, the newly corporatized massage industry got caught in a bind.
+Because massage therapy is not like Mcdonald’s or Burger King, or a laundromat, where pretty much anybody can take an order or operate the machinery, the newly corporatized massage industry got caught in a bind.
 They had NO IDEA what massage was really about, nor how to train great therapists.

-Mr. Ralph Stephens, a long time massage therapist, national educator, and former AMTA (American Massage Therapy Association) board member, wrote that increasing numbers of spa owners were considering closing down their massage departments because they could not find great therapists.
+Mr. Ralph Stephens, a long-time massage therapist, national educator, and former AMTA (American Massage Therapy Association) board member, wrote that increasing numbers of spa owners were considering closing down their massage departments because they could not find great therapists.
 They were getting too many complaints from patrons of their spas or clinics.

 “The backlash against our profession has finally begun.
 I was asked by a resort spa to do special medical massage training for its staff.
 In the conversation, the spa manager confided that it is getting harder to sell massages to guests.
 The reason he gave was that guests have received too many lousy massages at resorts and spas.
 They have either been injured or received a less-than-relaxing rubdown that did not help them at all, so they have written off massage.
 Therefore, these affluent guests, who can afford our services out-of-pocket, are writing off our profession as worthless, or worse, dangerous.
 This is the beginning of the backlash against the massage profession.
 I am surprised it has taken so long.”

-OUR COMMENT: The UP-side here, of course, is if many spa and clinic owners have had a more difficult time finding great therapists to “wo-man” their facilities, this is a market opportunity for very well trained and skilled therapists who can “do the job” Clients want and expect.
+OUR COMMENT: The UP-side here, of course, is if many spa and clinic owners have had a more difficult time finding great therapists to “woman” their facilities, this is a market opportunity for very well-trained and skilled therapists who can “do the job” Clients want and expect.

 If you are trained at one of the Schools of Advanced Bodywork, you can certainly “do the job.”
-If you are already a therapist, and want more education along these lines, please check out DSL’s On-line Training & Coaching or his Live, In-Person Programs.
+If you are already a therapist and want more education along these lines, please check out DSL’s Online Training & Coaching or his Live, In-Person Programs.